mozilla/experimenter-docs/docs/feature-variables-and-me.md

 > ⛅️🔬🔭 Enrollment versus Exposure
 >
 > When a client is selected to take part in an experiment, they are _assigned_ a branch.
 This is _enrollment_.
+>
 > However, the user may not be _exposed_ to the branch until sometime later.
 The exposure is the earliest moment that the user could be affected by the experimental treatment.
 >
-> Nimbus tracks the enrollment and the exposure events using Glean.
+> Nimbus records the enrollments and exposure events using Glean.
+>
+> Enrollments are recorded at each app start-up, and exposure events each time an exposure happens.

 For experiments in Firefox for iOS and Android, enrollment happens shortly after app-startup.